nanovms/homebrew-toolchains/README.md

-# homebrew-toolchains
+# 🍺 homebrew-toolchains
-Homebrew formulae for cross compiler toolchains
+Homebrew formulae to install toolchains for cross-compiling targets.